theobald-software/theobald-software.github.io/content/_en/yunio/run-services.md

 The depicted example uses an input parameter *NAME*.<br>
 ![Run-Service](/img/content/yunio/run-service.png){:class="img-responsive" }
 3. Click **[Run]**.
 The response body of the service is displayed under *Output Parameters* (3).<br>
-If the service returns multiple items, expand the items to view the content or use the control buttons to adjust how the parameters are displayed.<br>
+If the service returns multiple items, expand the items to view the content or use the control buttons to adjust the display of the parameters.<br>
 If the response body returns an error message, click **[Logs]** to open the [logs](./logs) of the service run.
 5. Click **[Close]** to close the *Run Service* menu.